Is Apple Cider Vinegar Worth the Hype? An Expert Breaks It Down

 Before you down an entire bottle and deem it a 'detox,' read on.

 Apple cider vinegar (ACV) is another example of a product that has humble roots as a trend in natural health circles, but has quickly gone mainstream.
 With claims ranging from weight loss to improved blood sugar control, the tart elixir made from fermented apples has become a pantry and medicine cabinet staple for many.
-For those who are interested, there is no shortage of ways you can use ACV, from making a health tonic by diluting the vinegar with water, to brightening up a salad dressing, to integrated it into your skincare routine.
+For those who are interested, there is no shortage of ways you can use ACV, from making a health tonic by diluting the vinegar with water, to brightening up a salad dressing, to integrated it into your skincare and hair care routine.
 But is this magical potion too good to be true?
 We asked Rebecca Ditkoff, MPH, RD, a registered dietitian in New York City and founder of Nutrition by RD, to give us the scoop on the health benefits, drawbacks, and things to know about apple cider vinegar.

-“Overall, there has not been a significant amount of research done on the effects of ACV,” she says.
+"Overall, there has not been a significant amount of research done on the effects of ACV," she says.
 Most of the studies done on weight loss and cholesterol were not conducted on humans, meaning that their positive results may not translate into reality for you.
-There are a few studies that have been done on humans linking apple cider vinegar consumption with weight loss and blood sugar control, but it’s not enough to prove ACV as a surefire way to manage weight quite yet.
+There are a few small studies that have been done on humans linking apple cider vinegar consumption with weight loss and blood sugar control, but it's not enough to prove ACV as a surefire way to manage weight quite yet.

 One popularly touted side effect of including ACV in your diet is improved gut health.
 This benefit mainly comes from the presence of acetic acid, which is formed when the sugar in apples ferments.
 Because of this fermentation process, apple cider is grouped into the probiotics category, but it's ability to truly improve your digestive health is questionable.
 You'd be better off eating fermented foods that have a higher probiotic count, like sauerkraut, kimchi, yogurt, or kefir, according to Ditkoff.
 She also makes an important distinction: "Not all ACV on the shelves are created equal.
 If you want to receive probiotics, then you'll want to look into purchasing raw, unpasteurized apple cider vinegar with the mother."